natashamcintyre/rubymasterycurric/README.md

 ## Lessons learned ##

 Loops within loops - is there a better way to do this?
-Make sure all options are covered, particularly with user input The need for variables to be defined as instance or global etc if defined outside of methods that use them More practice with scope needed
+Make sure all options are covered, particularly with user input.
+The need for variables to be defined as instance or global etc if defined outside of methods that use them.
+More practice with scope needed.